wwarthen/RomWBW/Source/Doc/Hardware.md

 Eazy80-512 is Eazy80 rev2 pc board configured with 512K RAM to run RomWBW.
 The design was derived from modifications to Eazy80 Rev1 that supported RomWBW.

-HBIOS is loaded from disk at boot by ROM monitor
+HBIOS is loaded from disk at boot by ROM monitor or via a a compressed ROM image.

 (Not to be confused with EasyZ80)